gupta-ankit/gupta-ankit.github.io/_posts/2020-09-13-why-frequent-deployments-matter.md

 (often referred to as the “minimum viable product”) that will add value to actual users.
 You should also keep in mind that the MVP is too big if it takes more than one month to deliver (not including the time it takes to set up your infrastructure and build pipeline, which should not take more than two weeks).

-There would be times when the code that you deploy does not add a new feature --- perhaps is fixes a bug or increases performance --- and you should treat these code changes as any other code change.
+There would be times when the code that you deploy does not add a new feature —-- perhaps a bug-fix or performance-improvement --- and you should treat these code changes as any other code change.
-Your goal should be to deliver any code change that your team makes as soon as possible.
-There would be times when the code that you deploy does not add a new feature — perhaps fix a bug or increases performance — and you should treat these code changes as any other code change.
 Your goal should be to deliver any code change that your team makes as soon as possible.

 There is some evidence that shows a positive correlation between high-performing teams and deployment frequency.
 You can read more about the research in the [Accelerate book by Forsgren and colleagues](https://amzn.to/3c58tNf).
 I highly recommend this book if you are interested in knowing what makes a highly performant team.